SAMS0N1TE/MIM/README.md

     ```bash
     python main.py
     ```
-    [cite: uploaded:MIM/main.py]
-3. Enter your configured Screen Name in the Sign On window [cite: uploaded:MIM/login_window.py].
+3. Enter your configured Screen Name in the Sign On window.
 Enter the MQTT password if required by your broker.
 4. Click **Sign On** (or the Sign On icon).
-5. The Buddy List window should appear [cite: uploaded:MIM/buddy_list_window.py].
+5. The Buddy List window should appear.
 Meshtastic nodes should populate automatically after a short delay if configured and connected.
 MQTT buddies would need manual adding or presence implementation (not currently included).
-6. Double-click a buddy or select one and click **IM** to open a chat window [cite: uploaded:MIM/chat_window.py].
+6. Double-click a buddy or select one and click **IM** to open a chat window.

 ## License